 The AIDA Model and How to Use it for Mentoring Program Recruitment

 It’s time to introduce you to our good friend, AIDA.

 This super-simple model will help you get an idea of the journey you should be taking your would-be participants on throughout your recruitment campaign.

 Basically, tell your potential mentors and mentees what the program is all about.
 To do this, you need to clearly articulate the value your program offers.
 Cover all the basics – what’s the program called, when would sign-ups open, who is eligible to participate – that kind of thing, because potential participants can’t get interested in something they know nothing about.
 This is also where you should start highlighting any distinctive features or success stories that make your program stand out.

 Illustrate the transformative power of mentorship by showing real-life examples of life-changing mentoring partnerships.
-Famous examples are great, but if you can find the Mentoring Champions in your organisation, that’s even better!
+Famous examples are great, but if you can find Mentoring Champions in your organisation, that’s even better!

 Tell them how they can get involved with clear calls to Action!
 Here’s where you make sure that those who want to join your program find it easy to do so.
 Make your sign-up form or links easy to find, send some reminders, and plaster that information in places they’ll easily find it.
 Basically, make it effortless for them to join so it’s not a chore for them to take action on their desire to join.